Braj cuisine

-Braj Cuisine (ब्रजवासी पाक-शैली) is a style of traditional cooking originating from Braj region of Northern India, particularly states of Uttar Pradesh, Rajasthan, Haryana and Madhya Pradesh.
-This sacred land, revered as the childhood home of Lord Krishna, has given rise to a unique gastronomic culture that embodies the principles of Satvik food.
-Characterized by an abundance of fresh dairy products, such as milk, cream, butter, ghee, mawa, yogurt, buttermilk and chhena, Braj cuisine is a testament to the region's devotion to Lord Krishna, the divine cowherd.
+Braj cuisine is a cuisine originating from the Braj region of Northern India, that includes the Indian states of Uttar Pradesh, Rajasthan, Haryana and Madhya Pradesh.
+Braj in ancient Hindu mythology was the childhood home of Lord Krishna.
+Krishna's worship here has given rise to a gastronomic culture that embodies the principles of Satvik food.
+Dairy products that are commonly used in Braj cuisine are milk, cream, butter, ghee, mawa, yogurt, buttermilk and chhena.
+The high number of dairy products used as food source is with adherence to the region's devotion to Krishna.

-History and influences
+History and influence

-Braj cuisine has a rich history shaped by the region's spiritual and cultural heritage, particularly Vaishnavism and its various Sampradayas like Pushtimarga tradition, Gaudiya Vaishnavism, Nimbarka Sampradaya, Radhavallabhi tradition.
-Vaishnavism emphasized the importance of devotion to Radha, Krishna and the holy cows and also emphasized the use of dairy products in worship and cuisine.
+Braj cuisine has its direct influences from Vaishnavism and its various Sampradayas like Pushtimarga tradition, Gaudiya Vaishnavism, Nimbarka Sampradaya, Radhavallabhi tradition.
+Vaishnavism signified the devotion to Radha, Krishna and to the holy cow.
+It also promoted the use of dairy products in worship and cuisine, with milk being considered a symbol of purity and nourishment.